 Brandon resident and Ole Miss graduate Hudspeth can recount many such instances of luck, being in the right place and time to capture beautiful, enchanting images of the Mississippi landscape and the wild things that call this wonderful corner of the world their home.
 By mere chance, Hudspeth was rambling down an old dirt road when he spotted a buck running in a nearby field.
 When Hudspeth got his camera up and ready, he was able to snap off one photo, capturing a gorgeous image of the deer, highlighted by the setting sun, jumping over a fence as a truck headed toward Hudspeth.
 Masterfully, Hudspeth captured the beauty of the deer and the strength of its mighty muscles amid the gorgeous backroads landscape, and the image graced the 2001-2002 Mississippi Sportsman License.
-Although Hudspeth has been very fortunate to catch such beautiful moments through his lens, he admits that there have many more times when he has experienced "the one that got away" or the image that he wasn't quick enough to catch photography, Return to the Southern Wild.
+Although Hudspeth has been very fortunate to catch such beautiful moments through his lens, he admits that there have many more times when he has experienced "the one that got away" or the image that he wasn't quick enough to catch or there wasn't enough light to create a clear image.
+Despite those few misses, Hudspeth has learned the value of doing his homework on the habits of these wildlife creatures, allowing him to be in the right location to capture the beauty and majesty of Mississippi.